Shopping Cart

 -- former management's website statement

-Neon-bright sign of how disconnected and asleep-at-wheel things got: for nearly a year after the gazebo's prayer altar was torn down, initially replaced with a not quite so inviting "No Trespassing, Violators will be Prosecuted" sign, the website still had the following up, holdover from previous management under old 'ownership':
+A neon-bright sign of how disconnected and asleep-at-wheel things had gotten: for nearly a year after the gazebo's prayer altar was torn down, initially replaced with a not quite so inviting "No Trespassing -- Violators will be Prosecuted" sign, the website still had the following up, a holdover from previous management under the old legal-absentee stewardship:

 "Blessings

 Over the years, many of our guests have taken a stroll over the wooden bridge to what we call the Source House (sometimes known as The Gazebo).
 Once inside they gazed through the glass floor to watch the mineral water gently seep out of the rocks and into the creek.
-When we designed the small, wooden building , we included a small shelf on one side.
-Little did we realize what we began [Ed. -- royal 'we'; unknown craftsmen likely built gazebo before manager was even born].
+When we designed the small, wooden building, we included a small shelf on one side.
+Little did we realize what we began [Ed. -- royal 'we'; unknown craftsmen likely built the gazebo before the manager was born].

 "The simple shelf is now an altar filled with candles, dried flowers, stones, crystals, notes, and so much more.
 We love our guests!
 We feel that the prayers of respect and gratitude have been felt by the land and have truly made the water sacred."

-If having left this bit of kind and insightful sentiment -- (at least showing Rowena could have heart) -- up on site so long after the legal steward change and ensuing shocking changes didn't tell you something about the new absentee stewards' total disconnect from communicating with the public, I don't know what could.
-Sentiment, finally removed, had become a glaring smiley-face fiction, one reflecting 'ownership's' disinclination to provide even one dollop of real, honest communication to the place's once-loyal teeming visitorship and general public.
+If having left this bit of kind and insightful sentiment up on the Springs site so long (at least showing Rowena could have heart), after the legal steward change and ensuing shocking changes, didn't tell you all you needed to know about the newbies' total disconnect from ever communicating with the public (beyond the slick commercial level), I don't know what could.
+The sentiment, finally removed, had become a glaring smiley-face fiction, reflecting 'ownership's' disinclination to ever provide even one dollop of real, honest communication to the place's once loyal visitorship.

 Perhaps they knew there was nothing they could say at that point.
-Nothing to assuage the shock and heartbreak...and overwhelming sense of betrayal felt by so many supporters who'd held and honored the place's healing energy for decades...perhaps no real concern either, seemingly content to let the chips fall where they may.
+Nothing to assuage the shock and heartbreak...the overwhelmingly gut-wrenching sense of betrayal felt by supporters who'd staunchly held and honored the place's healing energy for so long...perhaps no real concern either, seemingly content to let the chips fall where they may, as they cavalierly went about re-purposing the entire grounds to suit their own private-minded druthers.

-Material wealth, with all its attendant rigid structuring needs to preserve and grow it along with greater power, seems all too easily to callous one, IF becoming so preoccupied with ever-greater accumulation and control that it crowds out the greater treasures of spiritual awareness and compassion for fellow humanity.
+Material wealth, with its all-to-frequent attendant rigid structuring needs to preserve and grow it, along with greater power, seems all too easily to callous one IF becoming so preoccupied with ever greater accumulation and rigid control that it crowds out the greater treasures of spiritual awareness and compassion for fellow humanity.

-Barring any stray manager responses posted to try neutralizing negative online reviews or defend/explain policy, most everyone involved seemed to give the appearance of trading on threadbare illusions and shallow-water courtesies.
-Meanwhile they spun the now-gone Stewart website with unapologetic diversionary intent: getting rid of historic bathhouse service, creating and perpetuating a wound-up, bourgeois-friendly atmosphere that reflected their semi-private shtick, catering to groups-only visitors (and this as if only to chip away at high overhead), while gearing up plans for specialized classes, workshops, and private events -- sans spa, the very heart and soul of the place for myriad visitors for over nearly a century and a half.
+Now, barring any stray manager responses, seemingly posted only to try neutralizing negative online reviews or detachedly defend/explain policy, most everyone involved seemed to give the appearance of merely trading on threadbare illusions and shallow-water courtesies.
+Meanwhile, they've spun the now-gone Stewart website with callously unapologetic diversionary intent: getting rid of historic bathhouse service, creating and perpetuating a wound-up, bourgeois-friendly atmosphere reflecting a shrink-industry shtick, catering to select, groups-only visitors -- and this as if only to chip away at the high overhead (and being incredibly picky as to who they let in at that) -- while gearing up half-baked plans for specialized classes, workshops, and private events sans the bathhouse spa, which of course was, on a crucial level, the very heart and soul of the place.

-Outfit's own Pneuma website early on, before officially changing its name in 2021, showed by referring to place as Pneuma Retreat Center that it was clearly no longer Stewart Springs to their minds.
+The outfit's own Pneuma website showed its diversionary intent early on, long before officially changing the historic realm's name in 2021, by referring to the place as Pneuma Retreat Center.
+It was clearly no longer Stewart Springs in their minds.

 With truth-in-advertising transparency, they might just as well have posted: